dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_bgp.md

 ```

 Some quick notes:
+- This example config has a wide open route-map.
+This should not be used in production as it can easily have FRR do things an operator wouldnt want, but is also by far the easiest to use to get "FRR working in the first place"
+    - Operators should go to production with a more specific route and prefix list structure.
 - multihop should be configured for the BGP neighbors
 - Equinix Metal's community strings are [documented here](https://metal.equinix.com/developers/docs/bgp/global-communities/)
     - They are really only useful in conjunction with BYO-IP